1. What are Virtual Trivia Games?

 - Record the session and share the clip on a common group for everyone to replay at their convenience.

-- Take feedback afterwards to see how everyone feels and to know if they’d be up to play again in future!
+- Take feedback afterward to see how everyone feels and to know if they’d be up to play again in the future!

 A minimum of 3 to 6 players is needed to make the competition interesting.
 However, it also depends on the game provider.
 If you wish to add more people to the virtual trivia party, you’ll need to get onto a plan or membership to avail all the benefits of multiplayer games.

-Trivia Crack, Crowdpurr and Who Wants To Be a Millionaire?
+Trivia Crack, Crowdpurr, and Who Wants To Be a Millionaire?
 Are great for small groups.
-You can play this on your browser or via app, allowing for members of any remote team to join in on the fun!
+You can play this on your browser or via the app, allowing members of any remote team to join in on the fun!